 We get used to things looking the way they do in our homes and sometimes it’s hard to see the space with fresh eyes.
-If you’re feeling unsettled in your home here are 25 things to check that make your home look cluttered.
+If you’re feeling unsettled in your home, check out the list of 25 things that make your home look cluttered.

-Do you feel like your home is cluttered, but you can’t pinpoint why?
+Do you feel like your home is cluttered, but you don’t know why?
 This list of things that make your home look cluttered will help guide you to problem areas in your home so that you can create a more calming space.

 1. Too many pictures

-When you have too many pictures hanging on the wall, it will feel overwhelming for many people.
+When you have too many pictures hanging on the wall, it feels overwhelming for many people.
 If your eyes aren’t able to rest because they are trying to take in all of the wall decor, it doesn’t make for a peaceful space.

 If your walls are feeling cluttered, try taking down some of the things on the wall.
 Give it a few days to see how you feel with less.
 It may just be the breath of fresh air the space needed.